The Best 9mm Glocks

 The G48 is a larger version of the G43X, sporting a half-inch longer slide and a slightly longer barrel.
-The G48 has a better sight picture and slightly more muzzle velocity than previous Glocks as well as an increased sight radius giving more accuracy for precision shots.
+The G48 has a better sight picture and slightly more muzzle velocity than previous Glocks and an increased sight radius giving more accuracy for precision shots.

-If you’re wanting to concealed carry, the compact, Slimline frame of the G48 is ideal.
+If you want to concealed carry, the compact, Slimline frame of the G48 is ideal.
 I would go so far as to say that the slimmer slide and frame of the G48 makes it even easier to conceal than the G19.
 The compact, single-stack design also means that it is more comfortable for those with smaller hands who dislike a double-stack grip.

 Of course, the one negative of this pistol is the capacity.
 The reduction in frame width and the single-stack magazine does mean fewer rounds as the magazine can only carry 10 at a time.